adebayo98/php-sql-query-builder/README.md

 composer require adebayo/php-query-builder
 ```

-<a name="get_started"></a>
+<a name="get-started"></a>
 #### Create a sql query builder

 To start, create an instance of QueryBuilder.
 This class contains all the methods necessary to
-build sql requests for for different operations such as "INSERT INTO", "UPDATE", "SELECT" and others.
+build sql requests for a lot of operations such as "INSERT INTO", "UPDATE", "SELECT" and others.
-You can also pass options to it in constructor to define for example the database driver on which the
+You can also **add options** to it in constructor to define for example the database driver on which the
 queries will be executed etc ...
-(All options are defined in the php doc of the contructor of Adebayo\QueryBuilder\Common class)
+(All options are defined in the php doc of the contructor of **Adebayo\QueryBuilder\Common** class).

 ```php
 <?php